C-Section Recovery: Tips to Rest Well and Sleep Better

 How long does recovery take?
 Many people feel more comfortable by 6–8 weeks, but internal healing continues beyond that.
 Pace yourself and follow your clinician’s advice.

 What sleep position is most comfortable?
-Side-sleeping with a full-length pillow between the knees usually reduces pulling.
-To get up, roll to your side and push up with your arms rather than sitting straight up from your core.
+Side-lying with a full-length pillow between the knees usually reduces pulling.
+For step-by-step positioning and set-up, see our dedicated sleep-after-caesarean guide.

 When should I call a doctor?
 Seek advice for heavy bleeding, fever, foul-smelling discharge, severe or worsening pain, chest pain, leg swelling, or ongoing low mood or intrusive thoughts.